ExpediaGroup/hiveberg/README.md

 ```

 ### Predicate Pushdown
-Pushdown of the HiveSQL `WHERE` clause has been implemented so that filter's are pushed to the Iceberg `TableScan` level as well as the Parquet `Reader`.
+Pushdown of the HiveSQL `WHERE` clause has been implemented so that filters are pushed to the Iceberg `TableScan` level as well as the Parquet `Reader`.
 ORC implementations are still in the works.

 # Legal
 This project is available under the [Apache 2.0 License](http://www.apache.org/licenses/LICENSE-2.0.html).